Cost of Owning a Great Dane

 Owning a Great Dane is a significant financial commitment over their 7-10 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 110-175 lbs and lifespan of 7-10 yrs, the Great Dane benefits from care tailored to its physical and behavioral profile.
 What sets the Great Dane apart from other working breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Genetic Health Considerations: The Great Dane breed has documented susceptibility to bloat, hip dysplasia, heart disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.